angus-ai/angus-doc/services/sceneanalysis/sceneanalysis.rst

 * ``'appearance'`` : a new human has just been detected.
 * ``'disappearance'`` : a known human has just disappeared.
-* ``'age`` : the age of the corresponding human has just been estimated, (expect 1 or 2 events of this type for each human)
+* ``'age_estimated`` : the age of the corresponding human has just been estimated, (expect 1 or 2 events of this type for each human)
-* ``'gender`` : gender estimation of the corresponding human. (expect 1 or 2 events of this type for each human)
+* ``'gender_estimated`` : gender estimation of the corresponding human. (expect 1 or 2 events of this type for each human)
-* ``'trajectory'`` : average trajectory estimation, the direction is expressed in degree (0 to 360°) with 0° as up, 90° as right, 180° as down and 270° as left.
+* ``focus_locked`` : if a human look in a specific direction for a significant time, this event is triggered with the pitch and yaw of the gaze registered in the data.
-* ``focus`` : if a human look in a specific direction for a significant time, this event is triggered with the pitch and yaw of the gaze registered in the data.
+* ``focus_unlocked`` : if a human look in a specific direction for a significant time, this event is triggered with the pitch and yaw of the gaze registered in the data.
-* ``'emotion'`` : if a remarkable emotion peak is detected, the event is triggered with the related emotion type registered in the data.
+* ``emotion_detected`` : if a remarkable emotion peak is detected, the event is triggered with the related emotion type registered in the data.